yssolk9102/kwk-virtual-curriculum-4/swift-ios/projects/to-do-list/i1/index.md

 > Now is probably a good time to run this in your simulator and make sure everything looks how you want it to.

-* Now let's add the code file that will be associated with this `View Controller` (File ➡ New ➡ File... ➡ Cocoa Touch Class ➡ Next) - this will be a subclass of `UIViewController` (I called mine AddToDoViewController)
+* Now let's add the code file that will be associated with this `View Controller` (File ➡ New ➡ File... ➡ Cocoa Touch Class ➡ Next) - this will be a subclass of `UIViewController` (in this tutorial, it was saved as `AddToDoViewController`)
-* In your storyboard, select this `View Controller` and then open the Identity Inspector and add the new class you just created to connect the code to the View Controller
+* In your storyboard, select the new `View Controller` and then open the Identity Inspector and add the new class you just created to connect the code to the View Controller
-* Next, let's just make the necessary outlet and action connections we need:
+* Next, let's make the necessary outlet and action connections we need:

 ```swift
 import UIKit